 The paper tape shall be of appropriate density and evenly and smoothly lapped around the transposed core and the paper tape shall be free from such defects as missing layer, wrinkles or cracking.

-For paperless binding type continuously transposed conductor, the CTC Manufacturer and the purchaser shall define the Protection paper thickness and its location.
+For paperless binding type continuously transposed conductor, the CTC manufacturer and the purchaser shall define the protection paper thickness and its location.

 Paper lapping method can be as per 3.2, 3.13, 3.15, 3.16, 3.17, 3.21, and 3.26.